rachelmh22/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 A statistical study can be considered to quantify how the MechaCar will perform against its competitors.
-The question for this study might be “How the MechaCar’s safety performance in comparison to its competitors”.
+The question for this study might be “How is the MechaCar’s safety performance in comparison to its competitors?”
 The following questions should be answered for the study design:

 - What metric or metrics are you going to test?